Back to all Articles

 Keep the content concise and visual.
 The goal is understanding, not persuasion.

-Export the presentation as a PDF to make it easy to share and archive.
+Export the presentation as PDF for easy sharing and archival.

 Step 6: Publish the Work

-To complete the learning cycle, create a simple website that:
+Complete the learning cycle by creating a simple website that:

-- Provides access to the full PDF report
+• Provides option to download the PDF report

-A well-structured landing page communicates credibility and allows others to benefit from your work.
+A well-structured landing page communicates credibility and allows others to easily access and benefit from your work.

 Why This Approach Works